Quantitative localization and comparison of invariant distances of domains in $\mathbb C^n$: Introduction

 Similarly, let also $c_D$ be the (unbounded) Carath\'eodory distance,

-We always have $l_D-c_D \ge l_D-k_D \ge 0$; $l_D-c_D$ is bounded on strictly pseudoconvex domains \cite[Proposition 1]{N2}.
-We can refine this estimate in two directions: first, replacing the constant bound by a quantity that depends on $|z-w|$, and second, for $l_D-k_D$, to have a result covering the case of domains of type $2m$.
+We always have $c_D \le k_D\le l_D$.
+We know that $l_D-c_D$ is bounded on strictly pseudoconvex domains \cite[Proposition 1]{N2}.
+We can refine this estimate in two directions: first, replacing the constant bound by a quantity that depends on $|z-w|$, and second, for $l_D-k_D$, to have a result covering the case of domains of type $m$.